Controllable Sequence Editing for Biological and Clinical Trajectories: Implementation Details

 \subsection{Baselines for Conditional Sequence Generation}

-We benchmark \name against the state-of-the-art conditional sequence generation setup with different sequential data encoders (Figure~\ref{fig:clef}): Transformer~\cite{vaswani2017attention, narasimhan2024time, jing2024towards, zhang2023survey} and xLSTM~\cite{beck2024xlstm}.
-We further compare against a state-of-the-art time series foundation model, MOMENT~\cite{goswami2024moment}, as the sequence encoder.
-Specifically, we finetune an adapter for the $1024$-dimensional embeddings from the frozen \texttt{MOMENT-1-large} embedding model.
+We benchmark \name against the state-of-the-art conditional sequence generation setup with 3 sequential data encoders (Fig.~\ref{fig:clef}): Transformer~\citep{vaswani2017attention, narasimhan2024time, jing2024towards, zhang2023survey}; xLSTM~\citep{beck2024xlstm}; and state-of-the-art time series foundation model, MOMENT~\citep{goswami2024moment}.
+For MOMENT, we finetune an adapter for the $1024$-dimensional embeddings from the frozen \texttt{MOMENT-1-large} embedding model.